A recently leaked letter revealed that supermarket giant Tesco is planning to offer a non-meat alternative for every animal product they stock.

 Supporting British meat farmers should mean helping them transition, not giving them more handouts.
 But who is going to support this process if not the UK government?

 Agents of Change

-In the US, the Rancher Advocacy Program (RAP) came about after rancher’s wife Renee King Sonnen went vegan.
+In the US, the Rancher Advocacy Program (RAP) came about after a rancher’s wife, Renee King Sonnen, went vegan.
 Unwilling to participate in her husband’s cattle business, she started the first non-profit vegan farm animal sanctuary.
 As a result of the demand from other families wanting to transition from animal agriculture to a financially stable, environmentally-friendly way of life, the RAP came about in 2018.

 As Hollie Schacherl, a recently transitioned rancher, explains,

 “I still can’t believe there are organisations like the Rancher Advocacy Program existing to help ranchers who have had a change of heart and want to live a more compassionate lifestyle, but I’m so grateful that there are.
 It is truly a symbol of the changes happening in our world!”